lelshura/BINF-6999-Summer-2024/README.md

 - Get familiar with the bioinformatics tools used for de novo assembly of long reads (from primarily Oxford Nanopore sequencing platforms)
-- Select a set of the de novo assemblers for further testing (as of now, we will primarily focus on Flye (https://github.com/fenderglass/Flye) and Canu (https://github.com/marbl/canu) de novo assemblers; we might add one or two other assemblers if they come up between now and late April);
+- Select a set of the de novo assemblers for further testing (as of now, we will primarily focus on Flye (https://github.com/fenderglass/Flye), Canu (https://github.com/marbl/canu), and metaMDBG (https://github.com/GaetanBenoitDev/metaMDBG) de novo assemblers
 - For each assembler, identify key parameters (settings) that can be adjusted to improve performance of the assembler (e.g. length of read overlaps, minimum required depth of coverage, etc.);